mlavi/hugo/draft/cloud_mindset.md

 ## Public Cloud Pitfalls ##
 ### False Hopes ###

-I am astounded, even today, when IT organizations and their management, still polmulgate the public cloud as their business' salvation.
+I am astounded, even today, when IT organizations and their management, still promulgate the public cloud as their business' salvation.

 ### Hypervisor Migration ###
 ### OpEx Accounting ###